Grigory Teplov and the Sodomy Case in 18th-Century Russia

 “… being […] in that Teplov’s house, he served him tea.
 Then, in private, Teplov, taking out his secret member, performed malakia [masturbation], […] and then Teplov made him do such filth ‘into the cheek’, and so, fearing beatings, he did it as well, and for that he rewarded him, Lobanov, with money and clothes …”.

-— from the case file “On the Active State Councillor Grigory Teplov, accused by his serfs of sodomy”
+— from the case file “On the Active State Councillor Grigory Teplov, accused by his serfs of muzhelozhstvo and sodomy”

 Of the remaining four serfs, none could be interrogated – but the complaint was submitted on their behalf as well.